Responses of AdS black holes to the collective influence of quintessence and string cloud: The consequences of thermal fluctuations on the thermodynamics of AdS black holes in the presence of quintessence and a string cloud

-This graph depicts the changes in corrected and uncorrected entropy with respect to the parameter r while maintaining constant values for j, Q, $ \alpha $, and $ \omega_q $ at 1,1, 0.06, and -1/3, respectively, across different values of b.
-The graph consistently illustrates that the entropy at equilibrium $\beta=0$ remains positive and steadily increases, adhering to the second law of black hole thermodynamics, which asserts that black hole entropy always increases.
+Figure \ref{fig1} depicts the changes in corrected and uncorrected entropy with respect to the parameter $r$, while maintaining constant values for $j$, $Q$, $\alpha$, and $\omega_q$ at 1, 1, 0.06, and -1/3, respectively, across different values of $b$.
+The graph consistently illustrates that the entropy at equilibrium ($\beta=0$) remains positive and steadily increases, adhering to the second law of black hole thermodynamics, which asserts that black hole entropy always increases.

 Nonetheless, when the correction parameter $\beta$ deviates from zero, smaller black holes exhibit a tendency toward negative entropy.
-The influence of thermal fluctuations becomes especially pronounced with higher values of $\beta$, extending across various parameters of the string cloud b.
+The influence of thermal fluctuations becomes especially pronounced with higher values of $\beta$, extending across various parameters of the string cloud $b$.
 Furthermore, for larger horizon radius, the corrected entropy consistently adopts positive values, mirroring the pattern observed in the uncorrected entropy.
-This finding carries significant implications, emphasizing the substantial impact of thermal fluctuations on the thermodynamics of smaller black holes.
-It underscores the intricate relationship with varying correction parameter and horizon radius.
+This finding carries significant implications, emphasizing the substantial impact of thermal fluctuations on the thermodynamics of smaller black holes and underscoring the intricate relationship with varying correction parameter and horizon radius.

-\section{Exploring the Analytical Study of Critical Points in AdS Black Holes with Quintessence and a String Cloud}
+\section{Exploring the analytical study of critical points in AdS black holes with quintessence and a string cloud}